 Call 0844 871 3022* or book in person at the Box Office.

-Tours do not include show ticket.
+Tour prices exclude show tickets.
 Tours are subject to availability and routes may change.
-Tours may involve a number of stairs.
-Non-show tours can also be arranged.
-Please contact us for details.
+Tours may involve a number of stairs, please advise us of any access requirements at booking.

 *Backstage access is subject to availability and cannot be guaranteed.
 Calls cost up to 7p per minute, plus your phone company’s access charge.